strapi/documentation/docs/developer-docs/latest/developer-resources/cli/CLI.md

 Certain features are disabled in the `strapi start` mode because they require application restarts.

 - **strapi start --no-migrate**<br/>
-  Skips migrations which are normally run when the application boots up to sync content-types and any user-generated migrations.
+  Skip migrations which are normally run when the application boots up to sync content-types and any user-generated migrations.
 If `--no-migrate` option is passed, migrations must be run separately with the `strapi migrate` command.

 Allowed environment variables: